 Lost in Translation: In Matango, "Gontma" means goodbye because "ゴンタマ" is "マタンゴ" backwards.
 This was caught and changed to "Ognatam" in the iOS version.

-A lot of Thanatos's creep factor was lost in translation, though understandably on account of the standards of the time.
+A lot of Thanatos's creep factor was lost in translation.
 For example, the reason he has Dyluck energy-munch from Purim?
 Because Thanatos needs some of her blood for his spellwork.

 Lost Technology: The Mana Fortress, and a lot of stuff on the Sunken Continent.
 Your party gets to ride the subway at one point, which amazingly still works.
 It's full of zombies, for extra realism.